DNA fingerprinting technique and its applications:

 1. RFLP based STR analysis:

-- The digested DNA is separated with the help of agarose gel electrophoresis.
-Under the influence of the current, the fragments are migrated and different fragments of DNA is observed under the UV transilluminator.
+The digested DNA is separated with the help of agarose gel electrophoresis.
+Under the influence of the current, the fragments are migrated and different fragments of DNA are observed under the UV transilluminator.

-- Now the radio-labelled probe is applied for the hybridisation.
+The radio-labelled probes are applied for the hybridization.
 The radiolabeled probes are complementary to repeat sequences hence it will bind to it.

 2. PCR based analysis:

-- After the choice of specific repeat sequences, the primer is designed based on the sequence.
+After the choice of specific repeat sequences, the primers are designed based on the sequence data.

 Capillary gel electrophoresis gives the best result for both STR and VNTR because it can discriminate even the most nearest DNA fragments.